Tattoo (Jordin Sparks song): Chart performance

 In the United States, "Tattoo" entered the Billboard Hot 100 at number fifty-eight on the week dated October 13, 2007.
 After weeks of climbing the chart, the song reached a peak of number eight on December 29, 2007, becoming Sparks' first top ten hit.
 It also peaked at number five on the Pop Songs airplay chart.
 "Tattoo" has since been certified platinum by the Recording Industry Association of America (RIAA), and has sold 2,085,000 copies in the United States.
 In Australia, the song debuted on the ARIA Singles Chart at number twenty-nine and rose to its peak position of number five in its fifth week on the chart.
 It certified platinum by the Australian Recording Industry Association (ARIA), for shipments of 70,000 units.

 "Tattoo" was a slightly greater success in Canada, where it reached number three on the Canadian Hot 100.
 In the United Kingdom, "Tattoo" debuted at number ninety on the UK Singles Chart on the week dated March 29, 2008.
 After weeks of ascending and descending the chart, the song reached its peak position of number twenty-four on November 1, 2008.
 In New Zealand, the song peaked at number twelve, where it spent a total of thirteen weeks on the chart.

 Music video

 First music video

 The song's music video was directed by Matthew Rolston and premiered on Yahoo Music on November 2, 2007.
-In the video, a guy that Sparks likes begins following her, as she leads him to a merry go round.
+In the video, a guy that Sparks likes begins following her, played by model Gregory Stellatos, as she leads him to a merry go round.
 Sparks appears alone on the merry go round throughout the video.
 It also shows scenes of her and the guy on the merry go round having a good time.
 The video is shown in both color and black and white close face shots of Sparks intercut into it.
 It features a cameo appearance from Blake Lewis, the runner-up on the sixth season of American Idol, who appears briefly with Sparks on the merry go round at the end of the video.